 Can You Use a Car Spray Gun to Apply Primer?

-What Size Air Compressor do I need to Operate Paint Guns?
+What Size Air Compressor Do You Need to Run Paint Guns?

 What Are the Prices of Paint Sprayers for Car Paint?